 The Wayback Machine from the Internet Archive is undeniably the king of all web archive viewer on the internet.
-From 2001 and up to the present, it has amassed billions of screenshots of webpages in their database.
+From 2001 and up to the present, it has amassed billions of screenshots of webpages in its database.

 Many organizations and individuals use it for various purposes, like accessing the content of a website that is down or unavailable.
 Also, many people use the Wayback Machine to retrieve screenshots of deleted information.
 Furthermore, businesses use it to understand competitor development or to create business strategies.